 Once your new dental implant or implants has been successfully inserted into the jawbone, it will be time for Dr. Canzoneri to start designing the ideal restoration.
 There are several options available, and his recommendation will be based on the number of teeth that need to be recreated, as well as the patient’s own personal preferences.

-For instance, if a single tooth/implant needs to be rebuilt, an implant-retained crown is the ideal option.
-This crown will be crafted from gorgeous, all-porcelain materials and fitted in place between natural teeth.
-Alternatively, if two or more natural teeth in a row have been lost, an implant-retained bridge could be best.
+If two or more natural teeth in a row have been lost, an implant bridge could be best.
 This type of prosthetic will be anchored over two implants that have been placed on either side of the gap.
 The final result will be fixed in place for maximum oral function and security.

 There is rarely a single price tag for dental implants solely because every patient will have their own unique needs to replace teeth.
 Because of this, you’ll need to complete a detailed consultation with Dr. Canzoneri beforehand.
 From there, he can create a detailed and predictable treatment plan so you know exactly what to expect from your care.
 In the meantime, you’ll want to learn more about the most influential cost factors for dental implants below.